 At first, Moore saw Nassar as a family friend that he could trust with medical treatment and advice.
 He went to Nassar at 16 years old for an injured shoulder.
 Instead of treating his shoulder, however, Nassar invited Moore to his home and put acupuncture on his privates while another female victim was in the room.
 When gauging the female’s reaction, Nassar asked her, “Have you ever seen a male body part before?”

-Even though Nassar was sentenced to life in prison for charges of molestation and possession of child pornography, Moore’s testimony helps build the case that the issue is bigger than Nassar, incriminating both Michigan State University and the U.S. gymnastics team.
+Even though Nassar was sentenced to life in prison, with criminal records indicating that he’s been charged with molestation and possession of child pornography, Moore’s testimony helps build the case that the issue is bigger than Nassar, incriminating both Michigan State University and the U.S. gymnastics team.

 To address the issue, Moore has joined his sister in filing a federal suit against Nassar, USA Gymnastics and Michigan State University.